ESPRI-Mod/docs/mkdocs/docs/esgf/cert_mgmt.md

 Here is what each file does :

 - cacert.pem (on esgf-node and gridftp) is the Certificate Authority.
-It’s used to authenticate users.
+It’s used to generate certificates that users will use to download through GridFTP.
 - hostcert.pem (on esgf-node) is the Host certificate on the ESGF node.
 It’s used to validate the ESGF node and it’s signed by ESGF certificate authorities.
 - hostcert.pem (on gridftp) is the Host certficate for gridftp.
 It’s used to validate the gridftp downloads, when a user requests it.
 - cachain.pem (on gridftp and esgf-node) is the certificate chain, which lets us validate the gridftp and esgf-node machines.
 This is a certificate that isn’t specific to our machine, so we don’t need to request it.